nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 * `--accession` – A Genelab / OSD accession number e.g. OSD-574.
    > *Required only if you would like to pull and process data directly from OSDR*

 * `--input_file` –  A single-end or paired-end input csv file containing assay metadata for each sample, including sample_id, forward, reverse, and/or paired.
-Please see the [CSV input file documentation](./examples/csv_samplefile/) in this repository for examples on how to format this file.
+Please see the [runsheet documentation](./examples/runsheet) in this repository for examples on how to format this file.
    > *Required only if --accession is not passed as an argument*

 > See `nextflow run -h` and [Nextflow's CLI run command documentation](https://nextflow.io/docs/latest/cli.html#run) for more options and details on how to run Nextflow.